 Also highly sought-after in concert and oratorio, he performs regularly with exceptional ensembles worldwide, including Handel’s “Messiah” with the Grammy-nominated Trinity Choir at the Lincoln Center New York (2012) and with the Juno-award-winning ensemble L’Harmonie des Saisons (2017), Bach’s St. Matthew Passion with the Telemann Baroque Orchestra at Izumi Hall in Osaka (2015) and at the Maison Symphonique de Montreal (2018) and a series of Bach cantatas with Montreal Baroque set to be released shortly on the Atma Classique label.
-Michael is a core member of Berlin’s Solistenensemble Phoenix16, specialising in the performance of contemporary vocal works; recently he appeared with them in a performance of Gerard Grisey’s “Les Chants de l’Amour” at the Konzerthaus Berlin and at the Ultraschall Festival for new music in Berlin.
+Michael is a core member of Berlin’s Solistenensemble Phoenix16, specialising in the performance of contemporary vocal works; he has appeared in several major festivals, including MaerzMusik, Ultraschall, performing works by Ferneyhough, Xenakis, Stockhausen, Grisey, Vivier as well as new works by Pryzbylsky, Bumsteinas and Fure.

 This season’s highlights include a revival of Porpora’s “L’Agrippina” in Birmingham, two new creations for the Biennale di Venezia, Bach’s “St. Matthew Passion” at the Maison Symphonique de Montreal, Sciarrino’s “Luci mie traditrici” at the Ukraine National Opera and his debut with Opera Atelier in Monteverdi’s “Il ritorno d’Ulisse in patria”.
 As founder and co-director of the baroque ensemble “The Dansant”, he recently released “To Die, To Sleep”, a solo album of opera arias by Handel, Vivaldi and Graun accompanied on period instruments; the album is now available worldwide.